Examination policies and code of practice

 Unless the rubric of the examination paper strictly prohibits it, students may use a calculator in all University examinations.

-The following rules are designed to regulate the type of calculator that may be used.
-These rules ensure that students do not bring into the examination room any device that would enable them to obtain an unfair advantage, such as a more advanced calculator with increased functionality, or that is capable of information/text storage and retrieval.
-The introduction of specific guidelines aim to provide clarity and reassurance to all students that they are bringing the correct calculator into an examination, ensure parity of treatment across the entire student body and provide a policy that is enforceable in practice by invigilators.
+The following principles are designed to regulate the type of calculator that may be used.
+These principles ensure that students do not bring into the examination room any device that would enable them to obtain an unfair advantage.
+The introduction of specific principles aims to provide clarity and reassurance to all students that they are bringing the correct calculator into an examination, ensure parity of treatment across the entire student body whilst not restricting students to a few models that may require them to purchase new and/or expensive equipment.

-Keele University students are only permitted to use the following non-programmable calculators in examinations:
+Keele University students must follow the below principles when using calculators in examinations:

-Invigilators may examine any device a student brings into the examination room.
-If the device does not comply with these rules, it will be confiscated and returned only at the end of the examination; no replacement will be provided.
-A form will be completed to record the incident.
+- Invigilators may examine any item a student brings into the examination room.
+If a calculator does not comply with these principles, it will be confiscated and returned only at the end of the examination; no replacement will be provided.

-The lending or sharing of calculators in an examination is not permitted, and spare calculators are not provided, so please ensure that your calculator is on the approved list before you sit your first examination.
+The lending or sharing of calculators in an examination is not permitted, and spare calculators are not provided, so ensure that your calculator is appropriate before you sit your first examination.

-If you have any concerns regarding whether your calculator is acceptable for use in University examinations then please bring the calculator to the Student Services Centre in the Tawney Building where staff will be pleased to check this and advise you accordingly.
+If you have any concerns regarding whether your calculator is acceptable for use in University examinations then please bring the calculator to the Student Services Hub situated in the Claus Moser building where staff will be happy to check this and advise you accordingly.

 Information for students about sitting examinations during periods of adverse weather